brson/contract-game/doc/notes.md

-## The many-step error-prone build-test-deploy cycle
+## The many-step, error-prone, build-deploy-test cycle

 We have found that the testing process we are stuck in is extremely onerous, so much so that after a few rounds we get discouraged